 Clayton Lane, CEO of the Institute for Transportation and Development Policy, presented Chuanqiang Mao, vice mayor of Yichang with the award at a ceremony at the Walter E. Washington Convention Center on Tuesday evening on behalf of the Sustainable Transport Award Committee.
 The program featured a keynote address from Shin-pei Tsay, Deputy Executive Director of STA partner TransitCenter.

-“
+“The economic, environmental, and social challenges for cities are greater now than ever before,” said Shin-pei Tsay.
+“While it is certainly easier to continue on paths forged in the auto-dependent past, the most successful cities are the ones which reorient themselves not for cars, but for people.
+The Sustainable Transport Award highlights just how critical and transformative the right leadership at the right time can be for a city’s long-term success.”

 Moscow received honorable mention for their expansion of cycle lanes, addition of a bike share program, improved parking management, and improved bus services.
 Rosario made significant investments in cycling infrastructure, extended dedicated bus lanes, and improved the accessibility and integration of transit across the city.